ror32/builtinLA/README.md

-### Web scraping builtinLA profiles with Scrapy and Splash
+### Web scraping builtinLA jobs with Scrapy and Splash